 Some more views of the Three Peaks and the Three Peaks area

-The "Three Peaks" of Whernside, Ingleborough and Pen-y-Ghent dominate the skyline of the western part of the Yorkshire Dales national park.
+The "Three Peaks" of Whernside, Ingleborough and Penyghent dominate the skylines of the western side of the Yorkshire Dales.

 Although not the highest mountains in the country, these spectacular and distinctively shaped fells are undoubtedly impressive, towering as they do over the surrounding moors and countryside near Settle, Ingleton, and Ribblehead - and they are of course very popular with walkers, climbers and ramblers.